 Lisa Brennan-Job’s Small Fry

-posted over 5 years ago in Farrago :: ReadingI have never been a fan of memoirs.
+posted almost 6 years ago in Farrago :: ReadingI have never been a fan of memoirs.
 Personal accounts often feel overly edited in the way an Instagram photo has an embellished reality to it—reading what the author wants us to know of their life.
 Even when it feels raw, difficult or painful it rarely comes through as intimate.

 Lisa manages to bring us into her world with a feeling that even she is not all the way sure that the stories are told as they were, rather as she experienced them at the time, occasionally reflecting back with the wisdom gained through living.